Department of Revenue warns Louisiana taxpayers about COVID-19 stimulus scams

 The U.S. Department of the Treasury says on its website, “If you receive calls, emails, or other communications claiming to be from the Treasury Department and offering COVID-19 related grants or stimulus payments in exchange for personal financial information, or an advance fee, or charge of any kind, including the purchase of gift cards, please do not respond.
 These are scams.”

-Louisiana residents who suspect they are victims of identity theft can take steps to protect themselves by reporting the crime to the police, reporting suspected fraud to the three major credit-reporting bureaus, and submitting a Louisiana Identity Theft Affidavit to the LDR Criminal Investigations Division.
+Louisiana residents who suspect they are victims of identity theft should report the crime to the police, report suspected fraud to the three major credit-reporting bureaus, and submit a Louisiana Identity Theft Affidavit to the LDR Criminal Investigations Division.